Marker Logo

 18 Congress Marker image.
 Click for full size.

-Photographed By Beverly Pfingsten, August 15, 2014
+Photographed by Beverly Pfingsten, August 15, 2014

 1. 18 Congress Marker

-Inscription.
 On this site were leased lots provided by the North Church Parish dating from 1709.
 One such parcel was the home of Hunking Wentworth, Chairman of the Committee of Public Safety and zealous patriot on behalf of the American Revolution.
 The site was also the continuous location of commercial establishments, including the Colonial Theatre, until a fire in 1960 caused the removal of most of the buildings.

 Location.
 43° 4.605′ N, 70° 45.508′ W. Marker is in Portsmouth, New Hampshire, in Rockingham County.
-Marker is on Congress Street.
+It is on Congress Street.
 Touch for map.
 Marker is in this post office area: Portsmouth NH 03801, United States of America.
 Touch for directions.

 Paid Advertisement